 The motor vehicle traffic and parking regulations of Otterbein University facilitate the safe and orderly operation of vehicles, and protect members of the campus community.

 All cars parking on campus are required to be registered with the Otterbein Police Department.
 Students purchase a parking decal online by clicking here.
-Once the parking decal order has been fulfilled, the student will receive an email advising them to pick up the parking decal at the Otterbein Police Department, located at 194 West Main Street.
+Once the parking decal order has been fulfilled, the student will receive an email advising them to pick up the parking decal at the Campus Center, Center for Student Involvement Office, located at 100 West Home Street.
 Students are advised to park their vehicles as close as possible to their residence hall and not use their vehicle to drive to classes.
 Students are not permitted to park in visitor parking.

 For a complete listing of which lots are associated with which parking decal, see our Campus Parking map.